FAIR-by-design-TEST/template-lottie/resources/Research Data and Open Science course/Learning Unit 2/LU2-ResearchData-content.md

 If there are no guidelines then a simple README file attached with the data is a start (for an example see [here](https://cornell.app.box.com/v/ReadmeTemplate)) - though it’s important to note that ideally one should use metadata schema which is described in much more detail [here](https://www.dcc.ac.uk/guidance/standards) as FAIR data should be machine-actionable [7] [8].

-#### **Research communities (international and national)**

-Individual research disciplines may already have put together materials and have advice on how to implement Open Science in their discipline.
-For example [FAIRsharing](https://fairsharing.org/) is a educational and information resource on data and metadata standards [9].
-The [Research Data Alliance](https://rd-alliance.org/) have a variety of different [interest and working groups](https://www.rd-alliance.org/groups) in data sharing in specific disciplines.
-Scientific Societies and Publishers can also provide advice [10] [11].

-#### **Open Science related communities**

-There are a number of communities that are focussed on Open Science activities.
-[ReproducibiliTea](https://reproducibilitea.org/) is a grass-roots journal club initiative that is based in over 100 institutions and is a forum to discuss reproducibility, closely allied to Open Science [12].
-The [FAIRdata forum](https://fairdataforum.org/) allows you to browse materials and raise questions that are related to FAIR [13].
-Correspondingly the [PID forum](https://pidforum.org/) allows you to ask questions on PIDs in general [14].
-A list of Open Science communities is provided in the next module (Open Tools).

 ## Conclusion
 Rendere i dati aperti non è unèattività banale.
 Non si tratta semplicemente di collocare un set di dati su un cloud drive.
 Tuttavia, se viene fatto correttamente, i dati aperti sono disponibili per il riutilizzo.
 Il riutilizzo può coinvolgere completamente un team di ricerca diverso o potrebbe riguardare lo stesso team di ricerca che deve continuare il lavoro dopo che un membro del team responsabile dei dati si è spostato.
 Ciò significa che bisogna considerare i dati come parte del ciclo di vita ed è importante pianificare (un Piano di Gestione dei Dati) prima di creare i dati per assicurarsi che siano conservati in modo appropriato.
 Parte dell'operazione di rendere i tuoi dati FAIR consiste nel fornire metadati che descrivono i dati che stai depositando.
 Infine, non sentirti obbligato a fare tutto da zero,  ci sono vari luoghi dove puoi trovare supporto per rendere i tuoi dati aperti e FAIR.